Key Takeaways

 When it’s time for you to enroll in Medicare, whether you’re turning 65 or enrolling again, it’s important to know the enrollment periods.

 The Initial Enrollment Period (IEP) is when new enrollees sign up for Medicare the year they turn 65.
-Enrollees are able to apply for additional Medicare plans during this period.
+IEP generally starts three months before you turn 65 and remains open for another three months after your birth month.

 The Medicare Open Enrollment Period, also called the Annual Enrollment Period (AEP), allows you to change from Original Medicare to Medicare Advantage (or vice versa).
 You may also switch Medicare drug plans.
 AEP happens each year from Oct.
 15 to Dec.
 7.